Art Talks

 Georgia O’Keeffe is considered “the Mother of American Modernism.”
 O’Keeffe was fiercely independent by nature, and eluded stylistic categorizations.
 Her paintings of flowers and desert landscapes continue to captivate diverse audiences.

-Edward Hopper is known for his portratis and cityscapes that expose the isolation and shadow side of 20th century America.
-Despite the dominance of abstract expressionism during his career, Hopper’s graceful realism and enigmatic stories on canvas have never faded for the viewer.
+Edward Hopper is known for his portratis and cityscapes that reveal the isolation and shadow side of 20th century America.
+Despite the dominance of abstract expressionism during his career, Hopper’s graceful realism and enigmatic stories on canvas resonated with his public and continue to fascinate us.

 Norman Rockwell, a painter and popular Saturday Evening Post illustrator, brought Americans together throughout the 20th century with his virtuoso technique and affectionate interpretations of their country.
 Beneath his charismatic imagery lies a layer of compassionate reporting that gives the work its gravitas.